LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/009-ingesting-api-data.md

 ### Add your script to the Data Platform repository
 In this section, you'll be adding your script to the Data Platform repository so that it can be used in the Lambda function to ingest the API data.

-**Note: You will need to complete this step from your IDE (Integrated Development Environment) or ask an engineer for assistance as it involves creating a directory which currently can't be done in the Github website user interface.**
+**Note: You will need to complete this step from your IDE (Integrated Development Environment) or ask an engineer for assistance as it involves creating a directory which currently can't be done in the GitHub website user interface.**

 1. Open the [lambdas directory][lambdas-directory] in the Data Platform Project in GitHub.
-1. Create a new directory suffixed with `_api_ingestion`.
+2. Create a new directory suffixed with `_api_ingestion`.
    - Set this to the name of the data/API you are ingesting.
      Ensure the name is **lowercase** with **words separated by underscores**.
      For example: `casenotes_data_api_ingestion`.
    - Make a note of the name of the directory as it will be needed for the [Set up API Ingestion Lambda Module](#set-up-api-ingestion-lambda-module) section below.
-1. Create a new file in this directory called `main.py`, you can also add your tests to its own file: `test.py`
+3. Create a new file in this directory called `main.py`, you can also add your tests to its own file: `test.py`
-1. Paste your code in the respective files. **Ensure the main execution function in your `main.py` file is called `lambda_handler`.**
+4. Paste your code in the respective files. **Ensure the main execution function in your `main.py` file is called `lambda_handler`.**
-1. Seek assistance from an engineer to get the required packages for your Lambda installed.
+5. Seek assistance from an engineer to get the required packages for your Lambda installed.
-1. Submit your changes by referring to the [Committing changes][committing-changes] section of the **Using Github** guide.
+6. Submit your changes by referring to the [Committing changes][committing-changes] section of the **Using GitHub** guide.
    The Data Platform team needs to approve any changes to the code, so your change won't happen automatically.

 :::important Updating your Lambda script